sadeekgr/Software-Engineering-Uni-Project/README.md

 The final version includes:
 - Final UML diagrams
-- Working game implementation, which has to be rules compliant
+- Working game implementation
 - Network protocol documentation of the application
 - Source code of the implementation
-- Source code of unit tests
+- Source code of the unit tests

 ## Implemented Functionalities